kris71990/react-scaffold/README.md

 # React Scaffold

-A React App template - leaner and easier to use than create-react-app
+A React App template - leaner and more customizable than create-react-app

 ### Starter Components